lablup/backend.ai/docs/user-api/exec-stream.rst

 Although WebSocket supports binary streams, we currently rely on TEXT messages only conveying JSON payloads to avoid quirks in typed array support in Javascript across different browsers.

+The service name should be taken from the list of :ref:`service port objects
+<service-port-object>` returned by :ref:`the session creation API
+<create-session-api>`.

 .. note::